GodotMisogi/AeroFuse.jl/docs/src/howto.md

 ### Geometry
 First we define the lifting surfaces.
 These can be a combination of `Wing` or `HalfWing` types constructed using the various methods available.
 !!! warning "Alert"
-    Support for fuselages will be added soon.
+    Support for fuselages and control surfaces will be added soon.

 ````@example howto
 # Wing